influxdata/influxdb/tsdb/engine/tsm1/DESIGN.md

 * Writes are appended to the current segment
 * Roll-over to new segment after filling the the current segment
 * Closed segments are never modified and used for startup and recovery as well as compactions.
+* There is a single WAL for the store as opposed to a WAL per shard.

 ## Compactor